Custom D-sub Cable Assembly: An ultimate Guide on D-sub Cables?

 Nylon

-Since nylon protects from various environmental factors, it’s an industry favorite.
-However, it’s important to note that nylon is less stable when exposed to high temperatures and has limited UV radiation, corrosion, and chemical resistance than other options.
+Nylon is very effective at preventing the accumulation of moisture.
+However, it’s less stable when exposed to high temperatures and has limited UV radiation, corrosion, and chemical resistance compared to other options.

 Polyester